StueyMC/Visualizations/Examples/Tabulator/ReadMe.md

 > These are automatically generated files which you shouldn't manually edit.

-You can now import the `tabulator.zip` file in to MooD.
+You can now import the `tabulator.zip` file in to Mood.

 You should also choose a preview image by changing ```visualization.png```.